Buckley-Sitzman-LLP/buckley-sitzman-com/src/people/people.md

     job_title: Partner
     email_address: svallabhbhai@bsncpa.com
     body: >-
-      Suman serves a diverse clientele, including everything from individual taxpayers to multi-state corporations in a variety of industries and professions.
-He does work on behalf of professional athletes, hotel and restaurant operators, non-profit organizations, and many other industries.

       Suman was born in Panama, and moved to Nebraska in 1993, where he resides with his wife and two children.
 He loves to spending time with his family and friends.

-      Suman is a certified instructor in Taekwondo, Hapkido, and Philippines combative.
+      He is a certified instructor in Taekwondo, Hapkido, and Philippines combative.
 He has competed and earned several championships at the local, regional and national levels.
 He also volunteers in a variety of capacities in numerous non-profit organizations, including the YMCA and the Scottish Rite Foundation.

       #### BS in Business Administration, University of Louisville, 1991

       #### Master of Accounting (MAcc), University of Nebraska-Omaha, 1997

       #### Member of American Institute of Certified Public Accountants (AICPA)

       #### Member of Nebraska Society of Certified Public Accountants

       #### Certified Quickbooks Professional Advisor
     image: /img/suman.jpeg